stackbit-projects/groovy-squid-55ce3/src/pages/index.md

     image_alt: App preview
     title: One location for all the best tools.
     content: >-
-      my ml kit is your ml kit - a currated library of expertly reviewed tools in machine learning and analytics.
+      a currated library of expertly reviewed tools in machine learning and analytics so you can always be the coolest person in the room.
     actions:
       - label: Learn More
         url: /features